When should you roll an options trade instead of closing it?

 Why this checklist helps

 Many traders log that a position was rolled but skip why it was rolled and what changed.
 Documenting the decision path makes later review more useful and helps separate disciplined management from reactive adjustments.
+That matters most when you later compare rolls against normal exits in a weekly trading review or a broader performance review.

 Roll decision checklist